Baklava Rolls

 Pin RecipeJump to Recipe

 Baklava is a traditional Turkish pastry with layer upon layer of flaky dough and a sweet, nutty filling.
-With all those layers, you might think making baklava at home would be time consuming and difficult.
+With all those layers, you might think making this at home would be time consuming and difficult.
 Nope!

 • Unsalted butter – This is melted and brushed over the dough to make it rich and flaky.

-Before assembling the baklava, pulse the walnuts and cinnamon with powdered sugar in the food processor.
+• Add powdered sugar and cinnamon.
 Save half a cup of powdered sugar for sprinkling on top of the baked baklavas.

 • Lay out a sheet of phyllo dough on a clean work surface.
 Use a pastry brush to GENTLY brush melted butter over the dough.

 • Cover it with another sheet of pastry dough.
 Brush with butter and repeat until you have 5 stacked sheets.
-Spread the walnut mixture over the top.
+Spread the walnut nut mixture over the top.

 • Repeat the steps above until you have 5 logs of baklava.
 Drizzle with the remaining butter and bake.